 - Listed in Best Lawyers in America for Construction Law, Since 2008 and Litigation – Construction, Since 2011

-- Listed in Best Lawyers in America for "Lawyer of the Year" for Litigation-Construction in Charleston, S.C. in 2008, Construction Law, in Greensboro, N.C. in 2013 and Litigation-Construction in Greensboro, S.C. in 2020
+- Listed in Best Lawyers in America for "Lawyer of the Year" for Construction Law in the Triad, N.C. in 2013, 2017, and 2022 and in Litigation-Construction in the Triad, NC in 2020

 - Business North Carolina's "Legal Elite", Construction Law (2005 - Present), Hall of Fame Inductee (2016)